cibseven/cibseven-quarkus-examples/README.md

-# CIB Seven Quarkus Examples
+# CIB seven Quarkus Examples

 This repository contains examples demonstrating how to use CIB seven process engine with Quarkus framework.